jagerber48/sciform/docs/source/usage.rst

 `float <https://docs.python.org/3/library/functions.html#float>`_
 or
 `Decimal <https://docs.python.org/3/library/decimal.html>`_ objects.
-:class:`floats` represent numbers using binary which means :class:`floats` are often only approximations of the decimal numbers users have in mind when they use :class:`floats`.
+:class:`float` instances represent numbers using binary which means they are often only approximations of the decimal numbers users have in mind when they use :class:`float`.
 By contrast, :class:`Decimal` objects store a string of integers representing the decimal digits of the represented number so :class:`Decimal` objects are, therefore, exact representations of